 Beginning in mid-August the contractor will begin to remove the sediment from the mill pond.
 This will take approximately 2 months to complete.

 Onsite construction activity including the use of heavy equipment will continue as the reconstruction activity continues.
 The work will occur from Monday to Sunday from 7:00 a.m. to 7:00 p.m.

-The fourth and final phase of the construction project will involve the removal of the coffer dams and the installation of hardscaping on the earthen embankment of the dam.
+The final phase of the construction project will involve the removal of the coffer dams and the installation of hardscaping on the earthen embankment of the dam.
 This phase will also involve the removal of sediment from the pond.
 The project is expected to be completed by the end of October, 2018.